 Each of us can choose whether or not to be kind.
 We are impacted by those around us, whether we know them or not.
 Those who seemingly cut you off in traffic, talk loudly on the phone, or say something offensive can put you off center… if you let them.
 Instead, choose to respond with kindness and empathy.

-On today, World Kindness Day, I challenge each of us to do one kind thing for a colleague to start to build a wave of positivity.
+Today, I challenge each of us to do one kind thing for a colleague to start to build a wave of positivity.

 About the AuthorMore Content by Lynne Levy